In today’s post, we answer a seemingly simple question: what is code churn?

 As we mentioned in the intro, code churn might be an indicator that things aren’t right and a creator of future problems.
 Let’s discuss the first statement.

 You’ve seen that code churn usually happens when developers struggle while writing code for a given feature.
 We’ve mentioned that such difficulty is often due to a lack of skills or incomplete understanding of the requirements.
 Unskilled developers and poor communication with clients are certainly serious problems for any software project.
-Acquiring an excess of technical debt might also cause code churn.
+Acquiring an excess of technical debt might also cause rework.
 Your teams might be rushing the development process by commencing development before the domain is well understood, thus creating the need for rework.

 Code churn might also be the result of less-than-stellar review and testing practices.
 If your organization has a review process in place but many defects still go unnoticed, that’s a sign the review process is in need of improvement.
 The same reasoning applies to your testing strategies.